Skip to main content

 Table of Contents

-And that feeling—that exact sigh of relief—is the most dangerous moment in your entire case.
-It’s what they’re counting on.
-Because that first offer isn’t a good-faith attempt to make you whole.
-It’s a test.
-It’s a probe, sent out from their corporate Death Star to see if you’re desperate enough / tired enough / uninformed enough to take the bait.
-This is how you learn how to negotiate with an insurance adjuster—you have to understand that their first move is always a trap.
+And that feeling—that exact sigh of relief—is the most dangerous moment in an entire case.
+It's what insurance companies are counting on.
+Because that first offer isn't a good-faith attempt to make someone whole.
+It's a test.
+It's a probe, sent out from their corporate machinery to see if claimants are desperate enough, tired enough, or uninformed enough to take the bait.
+This is how to negotiate with an insurance adjuster: understanding that their opening move is always a trap designed to undervalue legitimate claims.
+In Colorado, claimants have three years under C.R.S. § 13-80-101 to file a personal injury lawsuit, which creates urgency that insurers exploit.
+They know time pressure clouds judgment.
+They also know that Colorado's modified comparative negligence rule—which bars recovery if a claimant is found 50% or more at fault under C.R.S. § 13-21-111—gives them leverage in settlement discussions.
+With non-economic damages capped at $1,500,000 as of 2025, understanding these legal parameters becomes essential to recognizing when an initial offer fundamentally undervalues the claim.

 The First Offer Is a Punch You’re Supposed to See Coming